mperezjigato/reportsweakly/definitiveWEEK7.md

  1. nomad-lab.eu
  1. Open Databases Integration for Materials Design (optimade.org)

-Plenty of CIF files describing the atomic structure of a range of metallic alloys have been located, although  none of them are shown now.
-In case a LAMMPS calculation is started on a specific alloy system, structural aspects will be discussed in this document.
+Plenty of CIF files describing the atomic structure of a range of metallic alloys have been located, although  none of them are currently shown.
+In case a LAMMPS calculation gets started on a specific alloy system, structural aspects will be discussed in this document.

 Although no specific structural databases have been located for amorphous solids/glasses, the website of the SIMONS COLLABORATION FOR CRACKING THE GLASS PROBLEM (https://scglass.uchicago.edu/) provides an interesting entry point to the subject.
 A useful aspect of this source is given by sets of LAMMPS files for specific calculations within glass physics.